 REAs come in all sizes and members own the electric distribution system they helped build.
 The REA Board of Directors, elected from the rural membership, regulates and manages the REA business.
 Members of an REA are responsible for making the REA successful by participating in the election of those Directors, minimizing operational costs, and utilizing electricity safely at home and at work.
 Members are also responsible for promoting and encouraging membership and thereby growing the REA.
 Because REAs operate at cost, they provide a benchmark for electricity rates and tariffs.
 Unlike IOUs, they do not generate profits for stockholders, they produce savings for members.

-On January 10, 1953 the first Board of Directors was elected to the Tomahawk Rural Electrification Association.
-Shortly after, an agreement was made with Calgary Power to provide electricity and on May 5, 1966 the power was turned on and the initial 60 plus members of the REA were powered up!
-The vision of those rural farmers remains steadfast today with the Tomahawk REA delivering safe and reliable power to over 650 services.
+On January 10, 1953, the first Board of Directors was elected to the Tomahawk Rural Electrification Association.
+Shortly after, an agreement was made with Calgary Power to provide electricity and on May 5, 1966, the power was turned on and the initial 60 plus members of the REA were powered up!
+The vision of those rural farmers remains steadfast today with the Tomahawk REA delivering safe and reliable power to almost 700 services.

 Unique to Alberta

 In Canada, Rural Electrification Associations are only found in Alberta.
 However, rural residents in the United States have been using this co-operative structure for decades.
 The National Rural Electric Co-operative Association is a nationwide organization comprised of Rural Electric Co-operatives and other electrical companies that serve rural areas in the United States.
 The association began in 1947 and operates from headquarters in Arlington, Virginia.
 The organization reports more than 900 companies as members.
 Together, these electric co-operatives provide service for more than 42 million U.S. residents, businesses and farms in 47 states.